Røykenvik Station

 Røykenvik Station (Røykenvik stasjon) was the terminal station of the Røykenvik Line.
-Located in Gran, Norway, it opened on 20 December 1900 as part of the North Line.
+Located in Gran Municipality, Norway, it opened on 20 December 1900 as part of the North Line.
 The station was first called Røikenvik, but changed to the current spelling in April 1924.
 The station was a changeover from train to steam ship.
 It was eventually closed along with the Røykenvik Line.